 “I still don’t get it,” you say.
 “My doctor said I gave my immunity to my baby when I was nursing her.”
 And that’s true, but only for things you are immune to and only for a short period of time.
 We vaccinate babies because they’re at more risk from diseases than older children, yet their immune systems are strong enough to handle the small amount of weakened or killed viruses in vaccines.
 The vaccines help your child’s immune system do its job without your child having to contract small pox or measles or rubella.

 Did you know all 50 states currently have laws restricting unvaccinated children from public schools?
-Most of these laws also have exemptions for medical and religious reasons.
+All states have exemptions for medical reasons, most for religious reasons and some for philosophical reasons.
+California changed their law in 2017 and only has exemptions for medical reasons.
 A federal program called Vaccines for Children provides free vaccines to eligible children.
-Talk to your pediatrician about which vaccines your baby will need after birth and as he grows up.
+Talk to your pediatrician about which vaccines your baby will need after birth and as theygrows up.

 Your pediatrician or your hospital may give you a “shot record keeper,” and your child’s healthcare provider will keep an official record.
 Talk to your healthcare provider if your baby or child has a mild fever, cold, or diarrhea – in most cases they can still receive the scheduled vaccine.

 If you still have nagging concerns about the safety of immunizations, discuss those with your pediatrician or your own healthcare provider.
 That way, the next time you are presented with alarming stories regarding immunization, you’ll know you have the medical facts on your side.